patricksimonian/just-ask/docs/setup.md

 5. `LOG_TIME`: defaults to `null` but can be set to `rel` or `abs`.
 For production installations `abs` is recommended
 6. `PORT`: defaults to 3000 when `null`.
 7. `MONGO_URL`: __required__ the fully qualified mongo connection string to your mongo database
-8. `WEB_URL`: __required__ to enable cors, the frontend components' origin of Just-ask! needs to be set
+8. `WEB_URL`: __required__ to enable cors, the frontend components' origin of Just-ask! needs to be set eg `WEB_URL=https://just-ask-frontend.com`
 9. `CONFIG_PATH`: __production only__ allows you to change the path of where the api should look for its config files.
 Only works if `NODE_ENV=production`
-10. PRIVATE_KEY_PATH: __production only__ allows you to change the path of where the private key is located.
+10. `PRIVATE_KEY_PATH`: __production only__ allows you to change the path of where the private key is located.
 This is important in k8s based deployments as typically the API config and the private key would be in a configmap and secret respectively.
 Only useable when `NODE_ENV=production`

 ## Web Configuration